 Things you’ll need: Stationery

-This learning activity for 5 year olds can be set up by drawing a giant maze on a sheet of paper.
-They can pretend to be a hero trying to save a prince who is trapped at the end of the maze.
+This learning activity for 5-year-olds can be set up by drawing a giant maze on paper.
+They can pretend to be a hero trying to save a trapped prince at the end of the maze.

 Skills learned: Memory, problem-solving